genaug/genaug.github.io/README.md

-# FunAug
+# GenAug

-This is the repository that contains source code for the [FunAug website](https://funaug.github.io).
+This is the repository that contains source code for the [GenAug website](https://genaug.github.io).

-If you find FunAug useful for your work please cite:
+If you find GenAug useful for your work please cite:
 ```
-@article{chen2023funaug
+@article{chen2023genaug
   author    = {Chen, Zoey and Kiami, Sho and Gupta, Abhishek and Kumar, Vikash},
-  title     = {FunAug: blablabla...our paper title},
+  title     = {GenAug: Retargeting behaviors to unseen situations via Generative Augmentation},
   journal   = {arXiv preprint arXiv:??},
   year      = {2023},
 }